VirulentArc/ScriptCards/Spell Book Manager/readme.md

 5. Put the complete custom roll directly in the spell description.
 6. If the custom roll needs to scale by spell level, use `@{spelllevel}` as the default/current level reference instead of hard-coding a default level.

-For custom Warlock spells that place their damage roll directly in the spell description, create the spell manually from a blank spell row instead of editing a compendium spell row.
-Leave At Higher Levels and higher-level damage fields blank.
+For custom Warlock spells that place their damage roll directly in the spell description, make sure **At Higher Levels** and higher-level damage fields are blank unless you intentionally want Roll20's normal upcast behavior to run as well.

 ### Example: Hellish Rebuke-style scaling